Contest Categories and Eligibility:

-Entry form must be completed and entry fee paid before April 1 to avoid late fees.
-Money will be refunded to anyone who paid entry fees and cannot attend.
+Entry form must be completed and a non refundable entry fee paid before April 15 to avoid late fees.

 Upon signing the contestant registration form, all commercial recording, photo and video rights are reserved and shall become the property of the Northwest Regional Fiddle Contest.

 Guest badges allow free entry to contest.
-Only one per registration form is permitted.
+Only one per registration form is permitted for sessions one and three only.
+All guests wanting to attend session 2 will need to purchase a session 2 ticket.

 We encourage accompanists to pre-register.
 Accompanists wanting an accompanist badge and guest badge must register.

 Initial order of appearance for the first round of play will be randomly selected and posted in the warm-up room.
-Judges’ scores will be tabulated and cuts will be made based on cumulative scores.
+Order of appearance for rounds two and three will be based on Judges’ scores.
 A play order will be posted as soon as possible before each round.
 Contestants should remain in the practice room or close proximity and be ready to play when called.

 Any contestant who harasses or threatens a judge or NWR Staff will be automatically eliminated for the current and following year’s contest.

-- Five judges will be used with the high and low scores thrown out.
+- Three judges will be used with the high and low scores thrown out.
 The three middle scores will be added together.

 - Contestants at each appearance must first play a hoedown; second a waltz; and third, a fiddle tune of choice; other than a hoedown or waltz.